 This test uses a contrast dye to see if your kidneys are filtering properly.

 Radioactive iothalamate is injected into your blood.
-Then doctors test how quickly it is excreted in your urine.
+Your doctor will then test how quickly it’s excreted in your urine.
 They may also directly test how quickly it leaves your blood.
 This is considered to be the most accurate test of kidney filtration speed.

-Biopsies are the most accurate way to diagnose kidney disease.
-Your doctor will insert a long needle through the stomach and into your kidney.
-It will take a sample of kidney tissue.
-That sample is analyzed for signs of damage.
+Biopsies are the most accurate and also most invasive way to diagnose kidney disease.
+Your doctor will insert a long needle through your abdomen and into your kidney.
+They’ll take a sample of kidney tissue to be analyzed for signs of damage.

-Ultrasounds use sound waves to create a detailed image of the kidney.
-Your doctor will look for anything abnormal in the size and shape of the kidney.
+Ultrasounds use sound waves to create a detailed image of your kidney.
+Your doctor will look for anything abnormal in the size and shape of your kidney.

 Treatment can also provide relief from lupus symptoms.